saintsal/diyventilators/README.md

 **Step 2.
 Contact a few people you'd like to work with.
 Ideally, forming a 2 or 3 person group.**  The list of everyone registered is [here](https://docs.google.com/spreadsheets/d/1Hu-vF676ud4nj5pDUPjlOHo4BSCHz0kKqxdISWTbW3U/edit?usp=sharing)

 **Step 3.
 Meet that group over a 3 hour video call**  During that 3 hours, your goal will be to make some sharable progress on a design.
 You might come up with a design, try to build a prototype as a proof of concept, or test it in a clinical setting.

-The key goal is to take a step forward and share it in a useful way at the end of the session, so others can build on your work.
+When you post your results to the library, mark them as **1.
+Concept**, **2.
+Prototype built**, **3.Prototype tested** That way, other teams can learn from your work and build on it right away.

 **Step 4.
 Review some other designs from other teams, so you can learn from them.**